-Lakes that lie beneath Antarctica’s vast ice sheets may hold clues to the Earth’s past climate and evolution of life — how do we know?
+Lakes that lie beneath Antarctica’s vast ice sheets may hold clues to the Earth’s past climate, ice sheet history and the evolution of life — how do we know?

-Since the 1970’s scientists have used radar, seismic and satellite technologies to discover over 150 lakes locked beneath Antarctica’s vast ice sheets.
-The water beneath the ice remains liquid because of small levels of heat from the Earth’s core coming up through bedrock and from the insulating effect of several kilometers of ice above.
-The largest and most well-known of these is Lake Vostok on East Antarctica.
-Recognized by British and Russian scientists in the mid 1990’s as being over 500 m deep, it is the size of Lake Ontario.
+Since the 1970’s scientists have used radar, seismic and satellite technologies to discover over 400 lakes locked beneath Antarctica’s vast ice sheets.
+These range from large stable lakes, such as Lake Vostok under the East Antarctic Ice Sheet, to small ephemeral waterbodies at the ice sheet margins and under fast-flowing ice streams.
+The water beneath the ice remains liquid because of small levels of geothermal heat from the Earth’s core coming up through bedrock, and from the insulating effect of several kilometres of ice above.

 How long have they been under the ice?

 Some lakes under land-based sectors of the ice sheet may be up to 15 million years old.
 The age of the water within these lakes will be as old as the overlying ice that melts into them, which in East Antarctica is around 1.5 million years.
 Lakes present under marine based sectors of the ice sheet (which includes much of West Antarctica), have formed since the last expansion of the ice sheet over these areas, which could be less than 100 thousand years ago.
 However, frequent changes in the configuration of subglacial hydrological networks means some of the lakes maybe present over much shorter timescales.

 Why are Antarctica’s lakes important?

 There are three main questions that can be addressed by studying subglacial lakes: